“So many Spanish books… where do I start?”

 We have all been there.
 Reading is an amazing way to learn the Spanish language and absorb Spanish culture, but getting started is pretty hard.

 It can seem overwhelming or just plain uninteresting to dive into the world of Spanish literature.

-So why not take a stepping stone on your way there?
+So why not use a stepping stone on your way there?

 While reading Spanish novels can be totally rewarding, that is not the only way to do it.